- Oops!Something went wrong.Please try again later.

-CBRE Group reported second-quarter 2019 adjusted earnings per share of 81 cents, comfortably beating the Zacks Consensus Estimate of 78 cents.
-The figure also compares favorably with the prior-year quarter’s 74 cents.
+CBRE Group reported fourth-quarter 2020 adjusted earnings per share of $1.45, handily beating the Zacks Consensus Estimate of 96 cents.
+Moreover, the figure climbed 9.9% year on year.

-The company generated revenues of around $5.7 billion, which outpaced the Zacks Consensus Estimate of $5.5 billion.
-It also compares favorably with the year-ago quarter’s reported tally of $5.1 billion.
-Moreover, fee revenues were up 12% (15% in local currency) year over year to $2.8 billion.
-Adjusted EBITDA was up 7% (8% local currency) to $468 million.
+The company generated revenues of $6.9 billion, handily outpacing the Zacks Consensus Estimate of $6.54 billion.
+The revenue figure, however, compares unfavorably with the year-ago quarter’s $7.1 billion.
+Moreover, fee revenues were down 7.1% (8.4% in local currency), year on year, to $3.4 billion.

 Quarter in Detail

 The company’s Advisory Services segment reported a year-over-year revenue decline of 12.6% (13.7% local currency) to $2.46 billion.
 Fee revenues decreased 13% (14% local currency) to $2.2 billion.